 Related: Foodie Guide to Thessaloniki

-Visit: Archeological Museum, Knossos archaeological site which is just 6km far from the city and you’ll get to visit King Minos palace (ideal for first timers and people who haven’t visited for ages), Saint Titus church (ehm, the one I was telling you above!)
+Visit: you can start from the Archeological Museum which is the city center.
+Then venture out to Knossos, which is just 6km far from the city.Here you’ll visit King Minos Palace.
+This visit isideal for first timers and people who haven’t visited for ages.
+Also check out Saint Titus Church (ehm, the one I was telling you above!)

-Walk: Around the old port, along the promenade, along 25th August pedestrian street, in the old market
+Walk: Around the old port. Αlong the promenade. Αlong 25th August pedestrian street. Ιn the old market

 Shop: Dedalou and Kalokairinou streets are the obvious choices here!